magnusaxelqvist/craft-ai-repo-2526/README.md

 # craft-ai-repo-2526

-Test repository created by Craft AI
+This is a test repository created by Craft AI.